-Greg Demirchyan, Partner
+Greg Demirchyan, of counsel

 Greg advises technology startups and other early-stage companies.
 His expertise spans an array of corporate issues, including business structure, finance, venture capital, asset valuation, securities regulation, executive compensation, and intellectual property.
 Greg regularly writes and teaches on topics relating to venture finance, corporate responsibility, computer fraud, crowdfunding, and the law of the European Union.